"

 It is possible to use the trade-off method to calculate a VSL in three ways:

-1) Foregone Earnings Method – the lives saved is equal to the person’s discounted future earnings.
-This method is often used in compensation cases within the legal context.
+1) Foregone earnings method – the lives saved is equal to the person’s discounted future earnings.
+This method is often used in compensation cases within a legal context.
 There are ethical and moral limitation of this method that have led to a general consensus that this method is inappropriate.
-The foregone earnings method provides of higher values for higher income earners and lower values for low-income earners (discriminating between professions).
-There are also elements of gender biases as women often self-select into lower income professions.
-Furthermore, for retired people the result of VSL may be negative.
+The foregone earnings method assigns higher values to high-income earners and lower values to low-income earners (discriminating between professions).
+There are also elements of gender biases, as women often self-select into lower income professions.
+Furthermore, the result of VSL may be negative for retired people.
 This is problematic if we consider healthcare interventions where older people need more interventions, but the value attached to their statistical lives is lower.

-2) Simple Consumer Purchases – willingness-to-pay for a reduction in risk.
+2) Simple consumer purchases – identified by the willingness-to-pay for a reduction in risk.
 Specifically, we evaluate the purchase of safety equipment or other life-saving devices to reduce the risk of death.
 If people are indifferent between paying an extra $300 to reduce the probability of death by 1/10,000 – then their life is valued at $3 million (price paid / risk reduction = $300 / (1/10,000)).
 This is a revealed preference.

-3) Simple Labour Market Studies – comparing the risk premium for taking a risky job over a less risky job.
-If a person is willing to forgo an extra $3,500 per year to increase the probability, they will not have a fatal accident at work by 1/1,000 – then the person values their live at $3.5 million or more (forgone earnings/ risk reduction = $3,500/(1/1,000).
+3) Simple labour market studies – found by comparing the risk premium of taking a risky job over a less risky job.
+If a person is willing to forgo an extra $3,500 per year to increase the probability they will not have a fatal accident at work by 1/1,000 – then the person values their live at $3.5 million or more (forgone earnings/ risk reduction = $3,500/(1/1,000).
 This is also a revealed preference.

 People can place a price on a non-market impact through the process of paying to avoid or mitigate the impact.
-For example, climate abatement costs, or double glazing windows to reduce noise pollution.
+For example, climate abatement costs, or paying for double glazed windows to reduce noise pollution.
 The transactions associated with avoided costs can be used as a proxy value in the CBA.

-• The avoided cost method has been criticised for using price to proxy for economic surpluses, and consequently underestimating the true value of the non-market good or service (Baker and Ruting, 2014).
+• The avoided cost method has been criticised for using price to proxy economic surpluses.
+This consequently underestimates the true value of the non-market good or service (Baker and Ruting, 2014).

-Production function methods involves modelling consumer behaviour.
-The production function approach involves investigating changes in the availability or consumption of goods and services that are substitutes or compliments of the non-market good or service of interest.
+Production function methods involve modelling consumer behaviour.
+The production function approach investigates changes in the availability or consumption of goods and services.
+These can be substitutes or compliments of the non-market good or service of interest.
 For environmental goods and services, the contribution to the final market production is captured.

-If we go back to the example of beekeeping as a positive externality from Chapter 8.
-It is possible to use the production function method to value the benefit of the effects of bees as pollinators and pollination services on total crop output, capturing relative benefits to other goods and services outside of honey production.
+If we go back to the example of beekeeping as a positive externality from Chapter 8, it is possible to use the production function method to value the benefits of the effect of bees as pollinators and pollination services on total crop output, capturing relative benefits to other goods and services outside of honey production.
 This method when applied to the benefits of pollination is considered highly accurate (Gallai, 2016).

-There are some common advantages and disadvantages of using alternative market pricing approaches to non-market valuation.
+There are some common advantages and disadvantages of using alternative market pricing approaches for non-market valuation.

 • Advantage: Provides a non-zero valuation of the non-market good or service which would otherwise not be included in a CBA.
-It’s better to have included an impact as a non-zero value than excluded it from the CBA by setting the value equal to zero.
+It is better to have included an impact as a non-zero value than excluded it from the CBA by setting the value equal to zero.

-• Disadvantage: Issues with omitted variable biases.
-Using alternative market approaches may not capture the non-use value or option value of a good or service, leading to omitted variable bias.
+• Disadvantage: Using alternative market approaches may not capture the non-use value or option value of a good or service, leading to omitted variable bias.

-• Disadvantage: There is opportunity to introduce selection bias based on the approach used.
+• Disadvantage: There is potential to introduce selection bias based depending on the alternative market pricing approach used.
 For example, if we use an inappropriate market for the indirect market method.

 Furthermore, all the alternative pricing methods relied on indirect approaches to pricing.
 Consequently, these methods are examples of revealed preferences – meaning that individual’s preferences are revealed by their interaction on the market.